In the Absence of a Social Taxonomy

 There are three features of the DNSH criteria which require emphasis because they differ from the environmental taxonomy.
 These features are set out in the paragraphs below.

-The first feature to emphasise is the need for more granular DNSH criteria at the level of the sub-objectives.
-Given that the substantial-contribution criteria in a social taxonomy will be developed and assessed at the level of sub-objectives, it would be most logical to also develop DNSH criteria at the level of sub-objectives, taking into the account the practical difficulties this approach entails.
+The first feature to emphasise is the need for more granular DNSH criteria.
+Given that the substantial-contribution criteria in a social taxonomy will be developed and assessed sub-objectives, it would be most logical to also develop DNSH criteria to that level of derail, taking into the account the practical difficulties this approach entails.
 This means that an economic activity could be assessed for both substantial contribution and DNSH under the same headline objective.

 For example, an economic activity that makes a substantial contribution to living wages (thus promoting the decent-work objective) should not: (i) harm equal employment opportunities for women; (ii) undermine collective bargaining processes; or (iii) use child or forced labour in supply chains, etc. (all three of these are sub-objectives under the decent-work objective).